mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 I used to find it super hard to read git syntax.
 I didn't know what what `--`, `<>`, `[]`, `...`, `|`, `()`, etc meant.
 Turns out, it's a whole lot easier than you think.

-First thing each synopsis contains a list of most likely _forms_ you'd try.
+The synopsis contains a list of most likely _forms_ you'd try.
+But sometimes the synopsis is just one big long synopsis where all the options are thrown in at once.
+This can make it hard to understand the different ways of using the options and commands.

 ## Syntax Guide: